-Holmes Dyer assisted in the master planning of the final stage of Norwest Business Park.
-This has involved an understanding and appreciation of the market for a range of commercial, retail, residential and retirement uses, expected floorspace footprints and take up rates and the potential for integration of a mix of land uses.
+Holmes Dyer assisted in the master planning of the final stage of Norwest Business Park in Bella Vista, NSW.
+This has involved an understanding and appreciation of the market for a range of commercial, retail, residential and retirement uses, expected floorspace footprints and take up rates, and the potential for integration of a mix of land uses.

 Through the titling of the site and the appointment of an events manager, Mulpha NORWEST will deliver an activated space that is attractive, well maintained and alive with events that draw regular crowds.